revalOSRS/webhook-catcher/ADMIN_API_DOCUMENTATION.md

 5. The `show_tile_buffs` setting in board metadata controls whether tile buffs are visible to app users.
 If `false`, only active buffs are shown.
 6. Position format for tiles: Typically "A1", "B2", etc. (column letter + row number).
 7. Line identifiers: Rows use numbers (1, 2, 3...), columns use letters (A, B, C...).
+8. **Requirements vs Tiers vs Bonus Tiers:**
+   - Use `requirements` array for simple, non-tiered requirements (e.g., "get 1 Dragon Warhammer").
+   - Use `tiers` array for tiered requirements where each tier has different criteria (e.g., speedrun tiers with different time goals).
+Each tier MUST include `points`.
+   - Use `bonus_tiers` ONLY for value-based thresholds on non-tiered requirements (e.g., "get 10 items" awards bonus points at milestones).
+   - When using `tiers`, the `requirements` array should typically be empty (unless you want a base requirement in addition to tiers).
+9. **UNIQUE_COLLECTION** requirements create dynamic tiers based on the number of sources.
+Points for these tiers should be defined in `bonus_tiers` using the `tier` field (e.g., `{ "tier": 1, "points": 4 }`).